Nickels & Noses By Milburn

 school teachers are put in or out on this standard.
 People seem to forget

 that it was Satan who invented nickels and noses in the days of King David.
-NICKELS,
+NICKELS, NOSES,

-NOSES, AND GOD The God of
+AND GOD The God of

 Heaven is independent of nickels and noses.
 Consider Acts 17:24-25: “God that made the world and all things therein,

-seeing that he is Lord of heaven and earth, dwelleth not in temples made with
+seeing that he is Lord of heaven and earth, dwelleth not in temples made

-is not dependent upon men or angels to accomplish His sovereign will.
+He is not dependent upon men or angels to accomplish His sovereign will.
 God may accomplish

 His work with few or many, according to His sovereign pleasure.
-Jonathan told
+Jonathan

-(Isaiah 30:17).
-It would seem
+of one” (Isaiah 30:17).
+It would

-Gideon went out to fight against the Midianites, the Lord said to him: “The people that are with thee are
+When Gideon went out to fight against the Midianites, the Lord said to him:

 too many for me to give the Midianites into their hands, lest Israel vaunt